Spring Mountain Road

-Spring Mountain Road is a major east-west road in the Las Vegas Valley.
+Spring Mountain Road is a major east–west road in the Las Vegas Valley.
 It runs from Hualapai Way at its western terminus to Las Vegas Boulevard in the east.
 East of Las Vegas Boulevard, Spring Mountain becomes Sands Avenue, and then jogs south to join Twain Avenue.
 State Route 591 (SR 591) was a state highway that comprised a 0.242 mi section of Spring Mountain at Interstate 15.
 The roadway is named after Hoot Gibson's Spring Mountain Ranch, which is located where Chinatown is currently.
-The Spring Mountain Ranch was also known as the D-4-C Ranch due to the number of people who took advantage of Nevada's lax divorce laws in the period before the 1950's.
+The Spring Mountain Ranch was also known as the D-4-C Ranch due to the number of people who took advantage of Nevada's lax divorce laws in the period before the 1950s.

 The street is located in the unincorporated towns of Paradise (east of Decatur Boulevard) and Spring Valley (west of Decatur).
 It is the main thoroughfare of Las Vegas's Chinatown.